 Thinner pieces crack more readily.
 If a flagstone wobbles adjust the gravel base underneath as needed image 4.
 Because this walkway is supposed to look rustic and natural you dont need to dress each stone to remove or reshape irregularities.

+Behind the face of the stones below so the wall leans into the hill.
 Laying stone walkways in sand as opposed to mortar or concrete is known as dry construction dry construction is easier for do it yourselfers than wet construction.
-Follow these steps to learn how to build a walkway.
-Stagger the joints in the stones and set each row back 12 in.
+A path made of stepping stones is a simple inexpensive way to add charm to your landscape.